 Tomb of the Worm wanted to have its first merchandise ready for the Oakville Hardcore Festival.
 They threw around a lot of different ideas about t-shirt designs, most of which revolved around an 80’s heavy metal style of art.
 A tomb was certainly going to be depicted along with an Iron Maiden styled logo and album artwork, featuring skeletons in military helmets, carrying spears with a background of a post-apocalyptic scene.

 But the shirts, the show and even the demo they were roughly planning out (likely to be released through Workshop Records and with plans to sign with No Idea Records), would never see the light of the day.
 In mid-April Grade signed with Victory Records and Kyle hastily put Tomb of the Worm on the back burner.
 Kyle dedicated himself to vocals only during the next two and a half years, until he would form The Black Maria in November of 2002.
 Mike continued running Workshop Records full time, Johnny’s band, Jersey, was soon picked up by Warner Records’ sub-label, Fueled by Ramen and Adam went off to school.
-By the time the Oakville Festival came about, Tomb of the Worm were not the only bands to have dropped out.
+By the time the Oakville Festival came about, Tomb of the Worm was not the only band to have dropped out.
 Disembodied and Extinction also couldn’t make it.
 But Erik did however fill up the roster with Cru Jones, Dead Season, Dead to the World, Ever Since Friday, Haligula, Malakhai, Race Traitor, Small Brown Bike and Thoughts of Ionesco.